jekymin8232/mcorpai-com/README.md

 My mission is to develop AI that creates meaningful and positive impact for humanity.

-I am a citizen of South Korea, but if your country helps support the creation of my AI research institute, I would be willing to seek permanent residency and contribute my expertise there over the long term.
+I am a citizen of the Republic of Korea, but if your country helps support the creation of my AI research institute, I would be willing to seek permanent residency and contribute my expertise there over the long term.

 ---